 If the value of the RxGain1 parameter for the ringer level is set to 0, the audio is turned off.
 (The phone does not ring.)

-The following table lists the default audio levels for IP655 phones:
+Default Audio Levels for IP655 Phones lists the default audio levels for IP655 phones:

 Table 35: Default Audio Levels for IP655 Phones